rasulkireev/apw/src/content/books/growth-levers.md

 - Outcomes over effort; do fewer, bigger things that move the needle.
 - Early stage: discovery for step-changes beats optimization for marginal gains.
 - Map the journey (Struggle → Search → Selection) and match tactics to stage.
-- Use JTBD interviews with recent buyers/substitutes to uncover triggers and anxieties.
+- Use "Jobs to be Done" interviews with recent buyers/substitutes to uncover triggers and anxieties.
 - Anchor on a simple, absolute North Star Metric that rises with delivered customer value and revenue.
 - Define key drivers as outcome metrics across the funnel; avoid counting activities.
 - Turn drivers into levers with outcome targets; track via a simple, shared dashboard.